83 out of 100 points in SAM rating.

 - A general risk assessment of suppliers conducted by Telekom,

-- An evaluation of the supplier self-assessment conducted by Telekom
+- An evaluation of the supplier's self-assessment by Telekom

 - Personal communication with the suppliers and

-Finally, the auditors write up an audit report including an audit rating.
+The auditor then writes an audit report and evaluates the results.
 Instead of ending our business relationship with suppliers who violate our policies, Telekom works together with these suppliers to permanently improve conditions.
 We address any problems in an action plan and work together with the supplier to remedy these within a pre-defined period of time.
-We will continue to focus our social audit activities on Asia.
-We are also reviewing suppliers from other high-risk regions, such as Latin America and Eastern Europe.